fazleyazdan/websites-for-testing/README.md

 - [OWASP Vulnerable Web Applications Directory](https://owasp.org/www-project-vulnerable-web-applications-directory/) - This is a list of other vulnerable web applications that can be used for testing.
 - [Gin and Juice Shop](https://ginandjuice.shop/) - A modern web app that is filled with hacking challenges and vulnerabilities by PortSwigger
 - [bWAPP](http://www.itsecgames.com/) - Downloadable web app with over 100 web vulnerabilities.
+- [tryhackme.com](https://tryhackme.com/) - Collection of guides and challenges to cyber security skills through the brows der (free and paid options).

 ##